cortinaluis/vue-google-map-sample/README.md

 npm install --save-dev html-loader
 ```

 ### 2-2.
 Google Map, Related Features, and Vue Components

 The main discussion here is to how we implement Google Map on Vue projects,
-and how we handle map related features using [d3](https://d3js.org/).
+and how we handle map features using [d3](https://d3js.org/).
+As for the map feature samples,
-For the features, I chose "Markers" and "Overlay Layers".
+I chose "Markers" and "Overlay Layers"
-However, before we go on discussing about this,
+because they are simple, and make good examples.

-let us first take a look at how we load Google Map.
+Before we move on, let's first take a look at how we load a Google map.
-This is how the template for `view/map` look like:
+Here's how `view/map` template looks like:

 view/map/template.html: